Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. Not all at once?

 A. Oh no, for most that would be too much.
 We have both covenants of intention as well as covenants to actually commit to live aspects of Torah.
-Thus a catechumen or investigator covenants to make baptism his goal and consciously strives for it, and the members of the local assembly covenant to help him all they can.
-He knows that before he can be baptised he must have an understanding of the Apostles' Creed and therefore part of his covenant is to strive to this end.
-Only when he understands and believes it - which must be at his own pace - can he enter baptismal covenants which include a covenant to strive to be obedient to all the commandments ... again, a covenant of intent, because he will likely not know what they all are yet, or be able to understand them.
+Thus a catechumen or investigator covenants to make baptism his goal and consciously strives for it, and the members of the local assembly or branch covenant to help him all they can.
+He knows that before he can be baptised he must have a proper understanding of the Apostles' Creed and therefore part of his covenant is to strive to this end.
+Only when he understands and believes it - which must be at his own pace - can he enter baptismal covenants which include a covenant to strive to be obedient to all the mitzvot (commandments) ... again, a covenant of intent, because he will likely not know what they all are yet, or be able to even understand all of them.

 Q. Could you give me an example of a covenant to live a Torah principle?